 1. Search for unclaimed money

 According to the National Association of Unclaimed Property Administrators (NAUPA), about 1 in 7 Americans has unclaimed funds or property owed to them by financial institutions, businesses, or governments.
-Think: forgotten bank and retirement accounts, insurance payments, refunds, safety deposit box contents, CDs, paychecks, and security deposits.
+Think: forgotten bank and retirement accounts (or accounts marked dormant following an extended period of inactivity), insurance payments, refunds, safety deposit box contents, CDs, paychecks, and security deposits.

-From summer 2022 to summer 2023, states returned more than $5 billion to their owners, according to NAUPA.
-The average claim, per NAUPA, is $1,609, while the median claim is $100.
+NAUPA's 2024 annual report revealed state unclaimed property programs returned nearly $4.5 billion to their owners.
+The average claim, per NAUPA, was $2,080, while the median claim was $100.
 Sites to search include Missingmoney.com, which allows you to search multiple states (individual states also have their own sites and search functions) and Unclaimed.org, where you can also search by state.

-Plus, you can proactively contact individual federal agencies to see if they have money that’s yours, such as the Department of Labor for missing paychecks, the US Treasury for abandoned bonds, or the IRS for uncashed tax refund checks.
-According to the IRS, unclaimed refunds are mostly due to not filing a tax return for a potential refund owed (you have 3 years to claim it by law, otherwise it’s forfeited).
-If you filed a tax return, however, and your refund from that return was mailed but was uncashed or undelivered, due to an address change issue, for example, then generally your right to that money in theory never expires.
+Plus, you can proactively contact individual federal agencies to learn if they have money that’s yours, such as the Department of Labor for missing paychecks, the US Treasury for abandoned bonds, or the IRS for uncashed tax refund checks.
+According to the IRS, unclaimed refunds are mostly linked to not filing a tax return for a potential refund owed.
+By law, you have 3 years from the original filing deadline to file a return in order to claim a past refund, otherwise it’s forfeited.
+If you filed a tax return, however, and your refund from that return was mailed but was then uncashed or undelivered, due to an address change issue, for example, then your right to that money in theory might never expire.

 2. Sell or use old gift cards